 Baptcare provides individuals with the option of not identifying themselves – or of using a pseudonym – where it is practicable to do so.
 For example, access to the Baptcare website does not require individuals to identify themselves.

-Baptcare will only collect personal information where it is reasonably necessary for the provision of health and care related services (aged care, community, family, residential and people with a disability), accommodation (retirement, affordable housing and asylum seeker) and for the purposes of product and service marketing, fundraising and conducting research.
+Baptcare will only collect personal information where it is reasonably necessary for the provision of health and care related services (aged care, community, family, residential and people with a disability), accommodation (retirement, affordable housing and asylum seeker) and for the purposes of product and service marketing, fundraising, conducting research, job applications, employment of staff and volunteer management.

 For example, this may include: